JuanPardos/rust-image-compress/README.md

 You will be prompted for:

 1. **Path to the images folder**: directory containing your images.
 2. **Quality (1-100)**: sets the compression level.
-Higher values produce higher-quality (and larger) outputs.
-Default: 80.
+Higher values produce higher quality and larger outputs.
+Default: 85.
 3. **Speed (1-10)**: determines the encoding speed.
-Negatively affects both quality and file size.
+Higher values increase speed but may negatively affect quality and file size.
 Default: 8.

 Images are saved in the `output` folder.

+## Notes

+Be aware that the AVIF format is not supported everywhere.
+However, you can always recover the original format using other tools.